learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 Every HTML document has a specific set of required tags.
-Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do and why they are useful and how they work in context to the modern web.
+Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do, why they are useful, and how they work in context to the modern web.

-In this lesson, we will be both reviewing what we have learned about a well formed HTML document and expanding a bit on the `doctype`, `html` and `head` tags, as well as introducing how to add comments within our HTML code.
+We will be both reviewing setting up well-formed HTML documents and expanding a bit on the `doctype`, `html` and `head` tags, as well as introducing how to add comments within our HTML code.

 ## Objectives